-The goal of the fundamentals block is to align the previous knowledge of students from different degree programs.
-Graduates from computer science and mathematics acquire the required knowledge in empirical research (in particular, data collection and multivariate statistics).
-Graduates from the social sciences and other fields acquire the required knowledge in computer science (in particular, programming and database technology).
+The goal of the Fundamentals area is to align the different knowledge students acquired in their previous degree programs.
+Graduates of computer science and mathematics programs will acquire the knowledge required in empirical research (in particular, data collection and multivariate statistics).
+Graduates of social sciences programs and other fields will acquire the knowledge required in computer science (in particular, programming and database technology).

 Data Management (24 – 36 ECTS)

 One of the central challenges in the Big Data area is to handle the enormous amount, speed, heterogeneity, and quality of the data collected in industry, the public sector, and science.
 The Data Management area covers methods and concepts for obtaining, storing, integrating, managing, querying, and processing large amounts of data.
 The area includes courses on modern data management technology (such as parallel database systems, Spark, and NoSQL databases), data integration, information retrieval and search, software engineering, and algorithms.

 Data Analytics (30 – 54 ECTS)

 The Data Analytics area forms the core of the study program.
 It provides courses ranging from data mining, machine learning, and decision support, over text analytics and natural language processing, to advanced social science methods such as cross-sectional and longitudinal data analysis.
 The range of methodological courses is enhanced by courses on optimization, visualization, mathematics and information, and algebraic statistics.

 The Projects and Seminars area introduces students to independent research and teaches the skills necessary to successfully participate in and contribute to larger data science projects.
 The area consists of research seminars, individual projects, team projects, as well as data science competitions.
 The projects are conducted jointly with industrial partners and/

 Master’s Thesis (30 ECTS)